Awards & Honors

 Elected to the American Society for Clinical Investigation.
 Established in 1908, the ASCI is one of the oldest medical honor societies in the US.
 More than 2,800 physician-scientists from all medical specialties are elected members of the Society based upon their records of achievement in biomedical research.

-Kathy Giacomini, PhD
+Kathleen Giacomini, PhD

 Awarded the 2009 Rawls-Palmer Progress in Medicine Award.
 Dr. Giacomini is the first woman to receive the Award.
 The Rawls-Palmer Progress in Medicine Award was established in 1978 by the late William B. Rawls, MD, a New York physician and the father of the modern organizational structure of American Society for Clinical Pharmacology and Therapeutics, to recognize midcareer clinical pharmacologists who make an outstanding contribution to improved patient care through drug research.